baspinarenes/trendyol-frontend-bootcamp-homeworks/week-5/homework-2/README.md

-# React Rick and Morty App
+# Week 5 Homework I: Rick and Morty Unit Testing

 This project includes listing, filtering and showing details of Rick and Morty data fetched from [API](https://rickandmortyapi.com/).
 It is a **React** project and built with **create-react-app**.
 While coding, **ESLint** and **Prettier** were used together with the **AirBnb** style guide.
 The tests were done with **jest** and **testing-library**.
 [Demo](https://enesbaspinar.me/rick-and-morty).